NyxIsBad/hijiri.dev-urara/urara/site-index/personal/koreatrip/index.svelte.md

 **July 27:** **Home (and here I am)!** I won't write much here other than that Vancouver transfer security is horrid, and that leaving Incheon was very smooth.
 All the food in Incheon is in floor 1, B1 (mostly B1), or the Transport hub.
 The US has literally no entry requirements for vaccinated travelers, and I know you guys don't want to hear about country specific exit requirements, because it won't even apply to you.
 God help Canadian airport wait times.
 Please.
 Open another lane.
 I beg.
 Half the people in my line were late for connecting flights because of you :grr:

-\---------------------------------------------------------------Final Remarks---------------------------------------------------------------
+# Final Remarks

-Korea was an absolute blast.
 The tourist places were pretty well populated, although not by tourists, even though I saw a few milling around the popular places in Seoul.
 Most places (and all in places like Ulsan) were mostly filled by domestic tourism, which seems to be booming.
 Almost everything is up and operating just fine, although you'll occasionally find the shuttered place.
 Be sure to use Naver for directions.
 Google maps just doesn't cut it for the reasons above, although it can be good for searching for tourist places in english (and fast food, which you can't search for generally in Naver)

 If any of you have questions about my entry experience or the rest of the trip, feel free to leave them below and I'll try my best to respond to it!
 I heard that some entry requirements have changed in this short 2 week timespan, like *now you have to upload your post arrival negative covid test to Q-Code.*